 The complete disappearance of a protein due to a genetic mutation is often very noticeable: There are thousands of known genetic diseases caused by a genetic mutation leading to the lack of a specific protein.

-What is genetic testing used for?
+What is DNA analysis used for?

-Genetic testing can help answer questions such as:
+DNA analysis can help answer questions such as: